 I was happy to see the colors cast as I expected they would.

 These were some of the first cups of resin and color I was able to get mixed well.
-You can see holes the bubbles left behind on the tops of the resin.
-While the bubbles were able to rise to the top, the resin was start ed to thicken and couldn’t level out after they popped.
+You can see the holes the bubbles left behind on the tops of the resin.
+While the bubbles were able to rise to the top, the resin was started to thicken and couldn’t level out after they popped.

-So while they only managed to get to be swirls in the polyester resin before they cured, I think the Resin Obsession bright neon pigments are my favorite.
-I think these have potential to make great polyester resin coloring agents.
+So while they only managed to get swirls in the polyester resin before they cured, I think the Resin Obsession bright neon pigments are my favorite.
+I think these have the potential to make great polyester resin coloring agents.